-The aforementioned Islamic State video of its assault on the Koutoukalé prison outside of Niamey, Niger, highlights this problem well.
-That facility, like many others in the Sahel, was shown to be both poorly equipped and defended and prone to attacks.^m While Nigerien security might have been successful in fending off that particular raid, without proper defenses, funding, and equipment, it is unclear how well those security forces can continue to adequately defend the prison from further jihadi assaults.
+Formed in 2015 and colloquially known as the "Islamic State in the Greater Sahara (ISGS)," the group has operated under the Islamic State's West Africa Province (ISWAP) moniker since early 2019.
+However, the leadership hierarchy between Islamic State commanders in Nigeria, where ISWAP is headquartered, and ISGS commanders in the Sahel is currently unknown.
+The United Nations has found that though ISGS and ISWAP "have joint facilitators," ISGS is currently "operationally independent" from ISWAP.
+"Twenty-fifth report of the Analytical Support and Sanctions Monitoring Team," p.
+11. be both poorly equipped and defended and prone to attacks.^m While Nigerien security might have been successful in fending off that particular raid, without proper defenses, funding, and equipment, it is unclear how well those security forces can continue to adequately defend the prison from further jihadi assaults.
 That said, it is worth noting that with the rampant corruption in the Sahelian states, it is possible that even with these things, jihadis could exploit the systemic corruption to still conduct successful attacks on prisons.83 Given the lack of state capacity throughout the region, this scenario plays out in many other prisons and makeshift detention facilities in Mali, Burkina Faso, and Niger.
 And much like other regions in which jihadis are actively engaged in combat with state authorities, operations against prisons will only serve to further prolong and exacerbate the conflict.